graphsense/graphsense-bitcoin-etl/README.md

 client will be ingested.
 To stop ingesting at an earlier block, use the `-e/--end_block` option (see `btc_cassandra_streaming.py -h`).

-## Exchange rates (DEPRECATED)

-Ingesting exchange rates through this repo is deprecated.
-Please use the equivalent functionality in provided in the [graphsense-lib repository][graphsense-cli].

-For Bitcoin we use the [CoinDesk API][coindesk] to obtain exchange rates, see `scripts/ingest_rates_coindesk.py -h`

 [bitcoin-etl]: https://github.com/blockchain-etl/bitcoin-etl
 [python-cassandra]: https://github.com/datastax/python-driver
 [apache-cassandra]: http://cassandra.apache.org/download